noylnalyd/PersonalSite/content/authors/admin/_index.md

 highlight_name: true
 ---

-Software engineer at LANL.
+Scientist at LANL.
 Masters in mechanical engineering from the University of Michigan - Ann Arbor.
 Bachelor's in aerospace engineering from the University of Central Florida.
 Likes cooking; mediocre cook.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.